Blaze248570/burst/README.md

 - I worked on this in my free time during high school so it may have problems here and there.
 If you find one, report it!
 I may look into it.

+## *Notice*
+I would like to convert this project to use Apache Maven, but I've had a lot of trouble with it.
+If anyone has experience or would like to assist me, help would be greatly appreciated.

 ## How do I use it?
 It's as simple as:
 ```java